 172,000 Student population

-Where to study in New Zealand
+Where can you study in New Zealand?

 The country is split into two islands, on the North Island you’ll find cities such as Auckland and Wellington, and on the South Island the largest city is Christchurch.
 Wherever you live, you won’t be far from the outdoors, including stunning beaches, mountains and lakes.
 There’s something for everyone, whether you enjoy high-adrenalin sports or prefer to get closer to nature by hiking or cycling.